kennedyCzar/STOCK-RETURN-PREDICTION-USING-KNN-SVM-GUASSIAN-PROCESS-ADABOOST-TREE-REGRESSION-AND-QDA/README.md

           Predict stock stock price using Technical Indicators as predictors.
           Use Supervised Machine Learning Approach to predict stock price both on train and test data.
-          Employ the use of pipeline and GridSearch to select the model model Use Final Model to Predict Stock Returns.
+          Employ the use of pipeline and GridSearch to select the best model Use Final Model to Predict Stock Returns.
           SHow plots of stock Return
           Write Deployable script.

+Note:

+          That Every stock has different behaviour and so at every point we may have different best performing algorithm.
+For instance, after much testing Ranform Forest Algorithm perform better for predicting Apple Stocks than any other algo.
+Guassian process classifier performed better than every other algo at predicting IBM stocks etc.

 How to Use

           >git clone https://github.com/kennedyCzar/STOCK-RETURN-PREDICTION-USING-KNN-SVM-GUASSIAN-PROCESS-ADABOOST-TREE-REGRESSION-AND-QDA